Brayford Academy Vision for Music

 Singing is central to music in our school.
 It may be used as a warm-up to start the weekly music lesson or it may be integral to the topic.
 Children sing in weekly assemblies and it plays an important role in school events throughout the year including Christmas plays, end of year productions and Christmas concerts.
 All children are invited to join the school choir.

 We currently have two peripatetic teachers who offer children the opportunity to learn an instrument in a one to one or small group lesson paid for by parents.
 We offer a 50% reduction in cost to those children who are pupil premium.
 Weekly recorder clubs are offered for free to all pupils from Year 3 upwards.

 Performance opportunities and community links

 Children demonstrate their ability in music in a variety of different ways.
 The teacher assesses children’s work in music by making informal judgments as they observe them during lessons.
 Children are also encouraged to make judgments about how they can improve their own work.
-At the end of a unit of work, the teacher makes a summary judgement about the work of each pupil which is recorded and fed into end of year reports.
+At the end of a unit of work, the teacher makes a summary judgement about the work of each pupil which is recorded on Arbor and fed into end of year reports.